andy139/Salesforce-Import/README.md

 # Salesforce Assignment

 ## Objective
-- Import dataset into Salesforce sucessfully!
+- To successfully import a dataset into Salesforce

 ## My Approach
 1. For the purpose of this assignment I created a simple dataset through Mockaroo with five columns and 1000 observations.
 This dataset consisted of First Name, Last Name, City, Donation Amount, and Emails